 The name “Vizcaya” was given to the estate by Deering himself, as a nod to the legend of a Spanish merchant named Vizcaino.
 This explorer was said to have visited the Americas in the 1600s, and was possibly responsible for the name "Biscayne Bay."
 Deering felt the name added to the mythos of the property as an old-world haven in South Florida.

 Vizcaya wedding provides the perfect combination of old-world European architecture and Florida's natural charm.
-For those that cannot afford a destination wedding to Europe, the Vizcaya Museum and Gardens provides the next best thing.
+For those looking for an alternative to destination wedding in Europe, the Vizcaya Museum and Gardens provides the next best thing.
 For generations, couples in Miami have depended on this glorious locale to provide lasting memories.
 No other retreat in South Florida provides such a peaceful and picturesque retreat.
 You can trust this venue to make your special day unforgettable.

 Aside from a few major holidays, the facility is always available for functions.
 Your guests can enjoy total privacy in the Courtyard, Gardens, and Terraces.
 The external areas are tailor-made for wedding photography, with plenty of decorative sculptures and works of art intermixed with the manicured greenery.
 The decorations range from art from the early twentieth century to pieces from the Renaissance Age in Europe.